patricktrainer/patricktrainer.github.io/content/posts/SQLite.md

 ......Fred
 ......Gail
 >
-When the ORDER BY clause is omitted from the recursive-select, the queue behaves as a FIFO, which results in a breadth-first search.Outlandish Recursive Query Examples
+When the ORDER BY clause is omitted from the recursive-select, the queue behaves as a FIFO, which results in a breadth-first search.
+Outlandish Recursive Query Examples
 The following query computes an approximation of the Mandelbrot Set and outputs the result as ASCII-art:
 > WITH RECURSIVE
 xaxis(x) AS (VALUES(-2.0) UNION ALL SELECT x+0.05 FROM xaxis WHERE x<1.2),